fadden/CiderPress2/DiskArc/FS/HFS-notes.md

 The structure and field names were originally published in Apple header files and documentation, notably _Inside Macintosh: Files_.
 The `hfs_format.h` header file has revised versions, in which some fields were deprecated or repurposed.
 Many fields were renamed.
+Both forms are listed here.

 MDB / HFSMasterDirectoryBlock (162 bytes)
 ```